 Jobs at venture studios run the gamut from administrative roles to data science to marketing and branding and everything in between.
-Typical venture studio departments include back office, marketing, finance, human resources, recruiting, venture, design and branding, product management, sales and go-to-market, and product development and engineering.
-Back office and infrastructure roles focus on the administrative, behind the scenes work that makes the entire company run smoothly.
+Typical departments include back office, marketing, finance, human resources, recruiting, venture, design and branding, product management, sales and go-to-market, and product development and engineering.
+Back office and infrastructure roles focus on the administrative, behind-the-scenes work that makes the entire company run smoothly.
 The marketing team handles things like content marketing, website, branding, social media, events, demand generation, PR, thought leadership, and more.
 The finance team may help the HR team with payroll, as well as taxes, budgeting, financial modeling, forecasting, and all the incorporation of the businesses themselves.
 The human resources and recruiting teams ensure that the company and its portfolio are staffed with the right talent.
-A studio’s venture team manages the venture capital fund, investing in both companies launched out of the studio and other companies.
-The design team at a venture studio may help design products, marketing collateral, websites, visual brand identities, and more.
-The product development team’s role varies from venture studio to venture studio, and may include building physical products or software engineering and data science.
+The venture team manages the venture capital fund, investing in both companies launched out of the studio and other companies.
+The design team may help design products, marketing collateral, websites, visual brand identities, and more.
+The product development team’s role can vary from venture studio to venture studio, and may include building physical products or software engineering and data science.

-Venture Studio Bloggers and Resources
+Bloggers and Resources to Follow

 Some of the best advice for future and current venture studio employees and startup founders comes from the people who do it every day.
 Venture studio bloggers share their expertise and experiences online so that other entrepreneurs and talent can learn from them.
 Some of our favorite VC bloggers (not necessarily venture studios) include Fred Wilson’s AVC, Brad Feld’s Feld Thoughts, and Tomasz Tunguz’s blog.
 Other venture capital blogs that we enjoy reading come from OpenView, First Round Review, Visible, a16z, Hunter Walk, Paul Graham, Sam Altman, and The Barefoot VC.
-Of course, you should also follow all of our content at High Alpha for great venture studio content and insights.
+Of course, you should also follow all of our content at High Alpha for great content and insights.